ballerina-platform/openapi-connectors/openapi/quickbooks.online/Module.md

 ```

 ### Step 3: Invoke connector operation
-1. Now you can use the operations available within the connector.
-Note that they are in the form of remote operations.
+Now you can use the operations available within the connector.
+Note that they are available as remote operations.

-    Following is an example on how to get a customer using the connector.

-    Get a quickbooks customer with given customer id
+For example, you can fetch a quickbook customer by ID as follows:

     ```ballerina
     public function main() returns error? {